SolaceProducts/terraform-provider-solacebroker/docs/data-sources/msg_vpn_topic_endpoint_template.md

 "modify-topic" - Consume messages or modify the topic/selector.
 "delete" - Consume messages, modify the topic/selector or delete the Client created endpoint altogether.
 </pre>
 - `redelivery_delay_enabled` (Boolean) Enable or disable a message redelivery delay.
 When false, messages are redelivered as-soon-as-possible.
 When true, messages are redelivered according to the initial, max and multiplier.
 This should only be enabled when redelivery is enabled.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `false`.
-Available since 2.33.
+Available since SEMP API version 2.33.
 - `redelivery_delay_initial_interval` (Number) The delay to be used between the first 2 redelivery attempts.
 This value is in milliseconds.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `1000`.
-Available since 2.33.
+Available since SEMP API version 2.33.
 - `redelivery_delay_max_interval` (Number) The maximum delay to be used between any 2 redelivery attempts.
 This value is in milliseconds.
 Due to technical limitations, some redelivery attempt delays may slightly exceed this value.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `64000`.
-Available since 2.33.
+Available since SEMP API version 2.33.
 - `redelivery_delay_multiplier` (Number) The amount each delay interval is multiplied by after each failed delivery attempt.
 This number is in a fixed-point decimal format in which you must divide by 100 to get the floating point value.
 For example, a value of 125 would cause the delay to be multiplied by 1.25.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `200`.
-Available since 2.33.
+Available since SEMP API version 2.33.
 - `redelivery_enabled` (Boolean) Enable or disable message redelivery.
 When enabled, the number of redelivery attempts is controlled by max_redelivery_count.
 When disabled, the message will never be delivered from the topic-endpoint more than once.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `true`.
-Available since 2.18.
+Available since SEMP API version 2.18.
 - `reject_low_priority_msg_enabled` (Boolean) Enable or disable the checking of low priority messages against the `reject_low_priority_msg_limit`.
 This may only be enabled if `reject_msg_to_sender_on_discard_behavior` does not have a value of `"never"`.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `false`.
 - `reject_low_priority_msg_limit` (Number) The number of messages that are permitted before low priority messages are rejected.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `0`.
 - `reject_msg_to_sender_on_discard_behavior` (String) Determines when to return negative acknowledgments (NACKs) to sending clients on message discards.
 Note that NACKs cause the message to not be delivered to any destination and Transacted Session commits to fail.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `"never"`.
 The allowed values and their meaning are: